 San Diego Zoo

-The world-famous San Diego Zoo is a draw for all ages.
-It is not your typical zoo, which is why it has a reputation for being one of the best in the world.
+The world-famous San Diego Zoo is a treat for all ages.
+And it’s not your typical zoo, which is why it has a reputation for being one of the best in the world.

-The Zoo is one of the only in the world successfully breed the Giant Panda, in partnership with colleagues in China.
+The San Diego Zoo is one of the few in the world to successfully breed the Giant Panda, in partnership with colleagues in China.
 And, this is just a small part of what they do to prevent extinction worldwide.
+Tip: The pandas are headed back to China so the last day to see them is April 27, 2019.

 - aRes Travel (good for Zoo-only tickets and hotel/ticket packages)

-LEGOs are present throughout in popular LEGO pits, rides, 4-D movies, activities, and more.
+LEGOLAND California is a must-visit attraction for families with kids ages 2-12.
+Older siblings and parents can get in on the fun, too.
+There are more than 60 rides, 4-D movies, building activities.
 Kids particularly love trading mini figures with staff around the park, learning to drive in kid-sized LEGO cars, the Dragon Coaster and Miniland USA with its LEGO skyscraper.

-In summer, especially when the water parks are open daily, families do spend multiple days here.
+In the warmer months, LEGOLAND Water Park is a great place to cool off, and SEA LIFE® Aquarium is a lot of fun year round.
+In summer, especially when the water parks are open daily, LEGO-loving families can and do spend multiple days here.

-Tips: Before planning a trip to LEGOLAND, it is VERY important to check their calendar as it is closed on select Tuesdays and Wednesdays between September and February.
+Tip: Before planning a trip to LEGOLAND, it is VERY important to check their calendar because the park is closed on select Tuesdays and Wednesdays between September and February.
 The water parks are also open on weekends or seasonally during the school year.

 Buy LEGOLAND Discount Tickets: